maleterian/py_spark_test_tasks/README.md

 ### 5. Cloud task (hard)
 **Summary:** Implement task 1 and task 2 on any cloud.
 Idea is to run spark on EMR or DataProc using managed Airflow on AWS or GCP.
+You can do it in few phases : by using local Airflow on Docker and EMR/DataProc, then by using all Cloud services

 Example for GCP you can find in ./cloud/gcp/PySpark_on_GCP_Tutorial.pdf.
 It has explanation of all steps but uses previous structure of the project, so you will need to amend it to make it work.